dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/GUI/Website.md

 ## IPFS
 infura endpoints need a secret, so might need a backend after all.
 Certainly for demo opening up the secret seems fine.
 Also could just use the public IPFS network.
 Locally pin in local storage.
 Run a service that watches the chains and periodically checks that it has pinned the required data.

+Use pinnata since more fine grained ipfs control than infura.
+Pinnata to retrieve and pin images and data.
+Use the fetch api on the infura nft api, since less config headache.
+Use metamask for account management and subscribing to events.

 ## Page sections
 Like gmail, search should be available always, and the side menu is just used to narrow the scope.
 Drafts section of NFTs you have yet to publish.